SyHoMadara/work-session.nvim/README.md

 ## 🧩 How It Works

-The plugin creates a `.work_session` directory in your project root with:
+The plugin creates a `.work_session` directory in your project root containing:

+### Session Files
-- `buffers.txt`: List of open buffers to restore
+- **`buffers.txt`**: List of open file buffers (only real files, no terminals/help)
-- `venv.txt`: Current Python virtual environment path (if applicable)
+- **`venv.txt`**: Current Python virtual environment path

-Session data is automatically saved when you open the work session manager.
+- **`cwd.txt`**: Working directory when session was saved
+- **`metadata.txt`**: Session metadata (save time, buffer count, Neovim version)

+### Auto-Save Behavior
+- **On Exit**: Automatically triggered when you quit Neovim
+- **On Focus Lost**: Saves when Neovim window loses focus (optional)
+- **Periodic**: Regular auto-save at configured intervals
+- **Manual**: Use `:WorkSessionSave` to save anytime

+### Session Restoration
+When opening a workspace or using `:WorkSessionRestore`:
+1. Changes to the saved working directory
+2. Opens all previously open file buffers
+3. Activates the saved Python virtual environment
+4. Displays restoration status notification

+### Smart Buffer Management
+- Only saves actual file buffers (excludes terminals, help files, etc.)
+- Uses relative paths when possible for portability
+- Handles file escaping for paths with spaces/special characters

 ## � Troubleshooting